Hundreds of hospice centers get failing grades

 “Hospice patients and their families are some of the most vulnerable,” Bliss said.
 “We’re talking about people that are dealing with a terminal illness for themselves or their loved ones.
 And so we think that Medicare should make it as easy as possible for them to get good information about their hospice options and the track records of those providers and how to make complaints in the event that they do run into a problem or are concerned about their hospice provider.”

 “The OIG’s findings are based on cases that occurred between 2012 and 2016, a selective sample of the most serious cases of harm found during hospice surveys.
-In these cases, CMS cited the hospices for failing to meet certain requirements in the Medicare and/or Medicaid programs.“
+In these cases, CMS cited the hospices for failing to meet certain requirements in the Medicare and/or Medicaid programs," the statement said.

 The Office of Inspector General encourages anyone who has experienced or witnessed abuse, neglect, poor care or financial irregularities in a hospice to contact the hospice administrator, the state department of health, the Medicare hotline at 1-800-Medicare or the police if someone feels a potential crime has been committed.